LG TO UNVEIL HOME ROBOT AT CES 2026, SHARING VISION FOR THE "ZERO LABOR HOME"

 LG CLOiD Redefines Home Living by Making Daily Chores Effortless, Giving Customers More Time for What Matters Most

-ENGLEWOOD CLIFFS, N.J., Dec.
-25, 2025 /PRNewswire/ -- LG Electronics (LG) will be showcasing its new home robot, LG CLOiD, for the first time at CES 2026, held in Las Vegas from January 6-9.
+SEOUL, South Korea, Dec.
+24, 2025 /PRNewswire/ -- LG Electronics (LG) will be showcasing its new home robot, LG CLOiD, for the first time at CES 2026, held in Las Vegas from January 6-9.
 Representing LG's continued progress in home robotics, LG CLOiD is designed to perform a wide range of indoor household tasks, enhancing everyday convenience and improving quality of life by making home management more efficient and intuitive.

 Positioned as a home assistant, LG CLOiD embodies LG's vision of the "Zero Labor Home, Makes Quality Time" – a future where technology meaningfully reduces the burden of daily chores, allowing customers to focus more on the people and moments that matter most.
 The robot marks a significant milestone toward the company's long-term goal of freeing customers from the time-consuming demands of housework.